cdzombak/mac-install/SPEC.md

     - `mas`: install software using `mas install id` (id must be quoted)
     - `npm`: install software using `npm install -g packagename`
     - `gem`: install software using `gem install packagename`
-    - `run`: run the given command, assuming it will produce the artifact
+    - `run`: run the given command, assuming it will produce the artifact (working directory: config file directory)
-    - `script`: run the given shell script, assuming it will produce the artifact
+    - `script`: run the given shell script, assuming it will produce the artifact (working directory: config file directory)
     - `archive`: download and extract archive.
 If `file` parameter is provided, copies specific file/directory from archive.
 If `file` is omitted, extracts all archive contents to the directory containing the artifact.
 - `configure`: a list of configuration steps to be run if the software artifact exists.
 Each step is a key/value pair.
 The key must be one of:
     - `ignore_errors`: if `true`, ignore errors produced by the remaining configuration steps, for this software only.
-    - `run`: run the given command
+    - `run`: run the given command (working directory: config file directory)
-    - `script`: run the given shell script
+    - `script`: run the given shell script (working directory: config file directory)
 - `checklist`: a list of human-readable post-installation steps.
 After installing the software, these steps are written to the checklist, under a header for the artifact name.

 Artifact names can contain the following variables, which are evaluated as follows: